seroujk/seroujk/README.md

 ## Hi there 👋 I'm Serouj

 - 🎓 I am a graduate of the Lebanese American Univeristy with a Bachelor's Degree in Computer Science (Class of 2018).
-- 💻 I have just complete the Software Engineering Program at Triple Ten.
+- 💻 I recently completed the Software Engineering Program at Triple Ten (2025).
-- 📄 I am proficient in HTML, CSS, JavaScript, React.js, Node.js, Express.js, MongoDB,Object Oriented Programming and REST APIs.
+- 📄 I am proficient at the MERN stack developing full stack web applications.
-- 🛒 I am currently developing custom front end solutions for e-commerce websites on Shopify.
+- 🛒 I am currently developing custom frontend solutions for e-commerce websites and self-improvemnt web apps.
+- 🤝 I am always intersted in collaborating with fellow devs on interesting projects.
 - 📫 How to reach me: seroujguidanian@gmail.com